Lilianada/Lilyslab/Content/writings/mini-writing-app.md

 ---
-title: Mini Writing App
-excerpt:
 published: true
+slug: mini-writing-app
 tags:
+  - web-development
+  - writing-platform
+  - product-development
+title: Mini Writing App
 createdAt: 2025-05-06
-lastUpdated:
-slug: mini-writing-app
 type: evergreen
 ---

-If an app is free, you’re the product.
+If an app is free, you're the product.
-They don’t just want your data…
+They don't just want your data…

 They want:
 Your thoughts (algorithms)